tamhinsf/AzureMonitor4Siem/README.md

 ## Setup a Development Environment
 *  Clone this GitHub repository
+*  Identify how you want to setup the Azure resources required to support Azure log streaming.
+   * Recommended: Use our  ***setupAzureMonitor&#46;sh*** script on a computer or environment that has Bash
+   * Alternative: Manually setup the Azure resources using the directions we provide
+*  [Download](https://www.microsoft.com/net/download/core) and install .NET Core 2.1 SDK, which is necessary to build and run the ***AzureMonitor4Siem*** application that downloads logs from Azure your computer

+Identify a User Account and Azure Environment
+*  You'll need an Azure account that has the privledges to create and configure the Azure resources and services described above.
+* If you don’t already have an Azure account, [register for a free trial](https://azure.microsoft.com/en-us/free/) that includes $200 in credits.

+## Setup Azure Environment with ***setupAzureMonitor&#46;sh*** (recommended)

+Follow these steps if you want to use our ***setupAzureMonitor&#46;sh*** script to setup the Azure resources required to enable log streaming.

+### Setup Bash Environment

-*  You will need a Bash environment and Azure CLI 2.0 to run the ***setupAzureMonitor&#46;sh*** setup script
+You will need a Bash environment and Azure CLI 2.0 to run the ***setupAzureMonitor&#46;sh*** setup script

    *  Mac and Linux environments inclue Bash
       * [Download](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and install Azure CLI 2.0.
    *  Windows Server and Windows 10
-      * [Windows 10 Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [Windows Server Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-on-server), known as "WSL", provide a Bash environment that can run in a Windows 10 and Windows Server environment
+      * [Windows 10 Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [Windows Server Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-on-server), known as "WSL", provides a Bash environment that can run in a Windows 10 and Windows Server environment
       * If you're using WSL, you'll need to install the Linux version of Azure CLI.
       *  [Download](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and install Azure CLI 2.0.
    *  Alternatively, ***setupAzureMonitor&#46;sh*** does not have to run on the same computer as the client application.
 You can run it elsewhere, as long as that environment has Bash and Azure CLI installed.
+For instance:
       * [Azure Cloud Shell](https://shell.azure.com) provides you a browser-based Bash environment with Azure CLI pre-installed.
       * You can also [deploy](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) a Linux Virtual machine in Azure

-*  [Download](https://www.microsoft.com/net/download/core) and install .NET Core 2.1 SDK, which is necessary to build and run the ***AzureMonitor4Siem*** application that downloads logs from Azure your computer

-### Identify a User Account and Azure Environment
-*  You'll need an Azure account that has the privledges to create and configure the Azure resources and services described above.
-* If you don’t already have an Azure account, [register for a free trial](https://azure.microsoft.com/en-us/free/) that includes $200 in credits.

-## Review and Run setupAzureMonitor&#46;sh
+### Review and Run setupAzureMonitor&#46;sh

 *  Go to the folder containing your local clone of this repository
 *  In a text editor, open ***setupAzureMonitor&#46;sh***
 *  There are a number of variables you may wish to alter.
-There are some default values provided that you can probably use as-is - but let's be sure!
+The values provided can probably be used as-is - but let's be sure!
       * ***AZ_RESOURCE_GROUP*** is the name of the Azure Resource group that will contain the Azure resources created and used.
 The name you use must be unique to your Azure subscription.
-      *  ***AZ_REGION*** is the name of the Azure region in which the Resource Group required for the integration will be created, and all of the supporting resources will be deployed.
+      *  ***AZ_REGION*** is the name of the Azure region in which the Resource Group and all of the supporting resources will be deployed.
 By default, the script deploys to "westus2".
-You can determine the list of region names through the Azure CLI by logging in and listing them as follows:
+You can a list of region names through the Azure CLI as follows:
          * az login
          * az account list-locations --query [*].name
    *  Two variables must be unique across all of Azure.
 To help you, we automatically append the current date and time, using a variable called ***DATE_TIME*** to the following values